ddc-java/ddc-day/formatting.md

 One general guideline, applicable to all of the rules that follow, is this:

 > If an identical (and desirable) formatting result can be produced with either Markdown or HTML, the former should be used.
-In other words, content should be written using Markdown when possible, mixed Markdown &amp; HTML when necessary, and pure HTML as a last resort.
+In other words, content should be written using Markdown when possible, mixed Markdown & HTML when necessary, and pure HTML as a last resort.

 ## Abbreviations